Daily Herald (United Kingdom): The third Daily Herald, 1922–1929

-The Herald was official organ of the Trade Union Congress from 1922, during which point the fledgling Labour Party brought in Hamilton Fyfe who recruited prestigious journalists such as Douglas Cole (better known as G.D.H.
-Cole) and Evelyn Sharp who were supportive of socialism.
+The Herald was the official organ of the Trade Union Congress from 1922, during which point the fledgling Labour Party brought in Hamilton Fyfe, who recruited prestigious journalists such as Douglas Cole (better known as G.D.H.
+Cole) and Evelyn Sharp, who were supportive of socialism.
 He left in 1926 over disputes regarding what to publish, at which point Frederick Salusbury was appointed acting editor-in-chief.
-Previous to Fyfe's resignation, Salusbury had served as a columnist at the Daily Express where he helped create the Express' famous Beachcomber gossip column with Dominic Wyndham Lewis.
-During his brief time as acting editor, Salusbury began to attract middle and upper class readership, although the publication was primarily marketed to tradesmen.
+Prior to Fyfe's resignation, Salusbury had served as a columnist at the Daily Express, where he helped create the Express' famous Beachcomber gossip column with Dominic Wyndham Lewis.
+During his brief time as acting editor, Salusbury began to attract middle- and upper-class readership, although the publication was primarily marketed to tradesmen.

-Between 1923 and 1964 the newspaper awarded the Order of Industrial Heroism, popularly known as the "Workers' VC", to honour examples of heroism carried out by ordinary workers.
+Between 1923 and 1964, the newspaper awarded the Order of Industrial Heroism, popularly known as the "Workers' VC," to honour examples of heroism carried out by ordinary workers.